-“Really what happened, is many of the factory closed.
+“Really what happened, is many of the factories closed.
 When you no work you can’t buy no pizza,” Villari said laughing.

 As we spoke, and customers came and went, Villari knew virtually everyone’s face, their stories.
 How’s your mother?
 Did you get that new job?
 God bless.

 “Twenty years ago it was like a family.
 Years ago you used to know every person who worked around this place.”

 He doesn’t blame people for moving away, because he says sees less opportunity for the neighborhood’s young people these days.
 It reminds him of why he moved to America from Italy in 1961.
 “You can’t live on beauty.
 At least over here there was opportunity.”

 Despite the population shifts, his bakery has its loyal regulars.
 Supermarket bread may be convenient and lasting, he said, but on weekends and around holidays Villari notices that his shop is reliably busier.